 S.B.
 No. 3047 establishes the Pura Vida Municipal Management District No. 1 in Mustang Ridge, Texas, as a special district aimed at promoting economic development and providing essential services such as water, wastewater, drainage, and recreational facilities.
-The district is designed to supplement city services and is empowered to issue bonds, impose assessments, fees, and taxes, and has limited eminent domain powers.
-Governance will be managed by a board of five elected directors serving staggered four-year terms, with provisions for creating a nonprofit corporation to assist in project implementation.
-The bill also allows the district to engage in economic development programs and provide law enforcement services.
+The district is authorized to issue bonds, impose assessments, fees, and taxes, and has limited eminent domain powers.
+Governance will be managed by a board of five elected directors serving staggered four-year terms, with provisions for creating a nonprofit corporation to assist in district projects.
+The bill emphasizes that the district's activities are in the public interest and aims to benefit both the community and private interests.

 Senate Committee Report: ()